Adopting from the Philippines

 Children Who Need Families

-Boys and girls of all ages and waiting children are available.
+Boys and girls as young as age 1 and usually no older than age 8 are typically matched through this program.
 Applicants must be open to a child of either gender or can request a boy.
-Children are lovingly cared for in orphanages or foster homes.
+Qualified applicants can ask to be matched with 2 or more siblings.
+Children are cared for in orphanages or foster homes.
 They are usually placed into care due to the death of one or both parents, poverty, abandonment, abuse, neglect, social stigma or the presence of special needs.
+Specialized services are provided to children who qualify while in care.

 Each child is matched with a family by our foreign provider, the Intercountry Adoption Board (ICAB), and staff persons who have actually cared for the child.
 This results in a highly personalized process.
-For example, a family may be chosen based on religious practice, a physical similarity or talent the child shares with the adoptive parents, etc.
+For example, a family may be chosen for a particular child based on religious practice, a physical similarity or talent the child shares with the adoptive parents.

 Information You Can Expect to Receive